Extreme Heat Impacts Workers in South Carolina

 In total, the federal agency reports exposure to environmental heat resulted in 37 work-related deaths and 2,830 non-fatal occupational illnesses involving days away from work – in just a single year.
 Heat-related illness is a significant cause of worker injury in South Carolina when you consider our total rate of occupational injury is 2.5 per 100 full-time workers (slightly less than the national average of 2.7 according to 2021 Labor Statistics).
-While overall worker injury rates have fallen in recent years, the same can’t be said for rates of heat exposure.
+While overall worker injury rates have fallen in recent years, the same can’t be said for rates of extreme heat exposure.

 Examining Temperature Effects on Work Injury

 Another study published by the Barcelona Institute for Global Health reported moderate and extreme ambient temperatures increase the risk of work-related accidents in general.
 Study analysts researched some 16 million occupational injuries in Spain over two decades.
 (Barcelona, Spain and Columbia, South Carolina are about 7 degrees different in global latitude; both are generally considered to exist within the Earth’s northern “temperate” zone.)

 The researchers found that between 1994 and 2013, among injuries that resulted in at least one day of sick leave, exposure to moderate-to-extreme temperatures played a role in some 500,000 injuries over the course of the study period.
 On average, some 60 temperature-related injuries occurred every single day that resulted in at least 1 lost workday, which accounted for 2.7 percent of the total number of work-related injuries in Spain.
 Extreme cold resulted in a 4 percent increased risk, while increased heat resulted in a 9 percent heightened risk of work injury.